 How Does An Ultrasound Help To Diagnose A Breast Lump?

-When a suspicious site is detected in your breast through a breast self-exam or on a screening mammogram, your doctor may request an ultrasound of the breast tissue.
+When a suspicious area is detected in your breast through a breast self-exam or on a screening mammogram, your doctor may request an ultrasound of the breast tissue.
 A breast ultrasound is a scan that uses penetrating sound waves that do not affect or damage the tissue and cannot be heard by humans.
 The breast tissue deflects these waves causing echoes, which a computer uses to paint a picture of what’s going on inside the breast tissue (no radiation is involved).
 A mass filled with liquid (which is a benign cyst) shows up differently than a solid mass.

 Ultrasound Results: Breast Sonogram